Generic Solutions of Equations Involving the Modular $j$-function: Introduction

-Using the fact that the Ax--Schanuel theorem for $j$ (\cite{pila-tsimerman}) implies weak forms of both MSCD and MZP, we are able to remove the dependency on these conjectures from Theorem \ref{thm:generic} by instead imposing conditions on the field of definition of $V$, conditions we are calling ``having no $C_{j}$-factors''.
-This produces our second main result, which generalises \cite[Theorem 1.1]{aek-closureoperator}. . \begin{thm} Let $V\subseteq\mathbb{C}^{2n}$ be a broad and free variety with no $C_{j}$-factors satisfying (EC).
+Using that the Ax--Schanuel theorem for $j$ (\cite{pila-tsimerman}) implies weak forms of both MSCD and MZP, we are able to remove the dependency on these conjectures from Theorem \ref{thm:generic} by instead imposing conditions on the field of definition of $V$, conditions we are calling ``having no $C_{j}$-factors'' (see \S\ref{subsec:unconditional} for the definition).
+Here $C_j$ is a specific countable algebraically closed subfield of $\mathbb{C}$ which is built by solving systems of equations involving the $j$ function, and the condition of ``having no $C_j$-factors'' ensures that $V$ is sufficiently generic so that the weak forms of MSCD and MZP suffice.
+A version of this condition already appeared in the hypotheses of \cite[Theorem 1.1]{aek-closureoperator}.
+We now state our second main result. \begin{thm} Let $V\subseteq\mathbb{C}^{2n}$ be a broad and free variety with no $C_{j}$-factors and satisfying (EC).
 Then for every finitely generated field $K$ containing the field of definition of $V$, there is a point in $V$ of the form $(z_1,\ldots,z_n,j(z_1),\ldots,j(z_n))$, with $(z_1,\ldots,z_n)\in\mathbb{H}^{n}$, which is generic over $K$. \end{thm} We will also prove a version of Theorem \ref{thm:unconditional} which includes the derivatives of $j$, see Theorem \ref{thm:unconditionalwithderivatives}.

 The EC problem for $j$ is still open, but certain partial results have been achieved (we already mentioned \cite[Theorem 1.1]{paper1}).
-In particular, in \cite{aslanyan-kirby} the authors prove an approximate solution to the EC problem.
-Their approach is referred to as a \emph{blurring} of the $j$-function.
-Using this, we can immediately deduce the following fully unconditional result. \begin{thm} Let $V\subseteq\mathbb{C}^{2n}$ be a broad and free variety with no $C_{j}$-factors.
+One of the main results of \cite{aslanyan-kirby} proves an approximate solution to the EC problem.
+Their approach is referred to as a \emph{blurring} of the $j$-function (definition can be found in \S\ref{subsec:blurring}).
+Using this, we will deduce the following in \S\ref{subsec:thmblurred}. \begin{thm} Let $V\subseteq\mathbb{C}^{2n}$ be a broad and free variety with no $C_{j}$-factors.
 Then for every finitely generated field $K\subset\mathbb{C}$ containing the field of definition of $V$, there are matrices $g_{1},\ldots,g_{n}$ in $ \mathrm{GL}_2^+(\mathbb{Q})$ such that $V$ has a point of the form

 with $(z_1,\ldots,z_n)\in \mathbb{H}^n$, which is generic over $K$. \end{thm}